ac8ai/langtree/docs/internal/DESIGN_EXPLORATION.md

 > **For authoritative framework documentation, see COMPREHENSIVE_GUIDE.md**

 ## Purpose
-This document serves as a working sketchpad for brainstorming and exploring potential DPCL framework enhancements.
+This document serves as a working sketchpad for brainstorming and exploring potential LangTree DSL framework enhancements.
 Ideas here are:
 - **Experimental** - may not be implemented
 - **Unvalidated** - may conflict with actual implementation
 - **Evolving** - subject to change or abandonment